FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Levee Tool Walls.rst

 -  Vertical fail rate (float) (NULL ok)

--  Horizontal Fail Rate (float) (NULL ok)
+-  Horizontal fail rate (float) (NULL ok)

 .. image:: ../img/Walls/walls1.png

-In the case of walls, the failure data is usually set to default = 0 because they will collapse when the fail depth or fail elevation is achieved.
+In the case of walls, the failure data is usually set to default = 0 because they collapse when the fail depth or fail elevation is achieved.
 For walls, the only required failure data is the failure elevation or failure depth.
+All other failure values can be zero.
 It is not necessary to use failure data for every wall feature.
-If the failure elevation or failure depth is NULL or Zero, the failure for that wall will be ignored.
+If the failure elevation or failure depth is NULL, the failure for that wall will be ignored.

 Add Walls to Levee Lines
 ------------------------